-Scientists use Pap test fluid to detect ovarian, endometrial cancersJanuary 9th, 2013 in Cancer /
+Scientists use Pap test fluid to detect ovarian, endometrial cancersJanuary 9, 2013 in Medicine & Health / Cancer

 Using cervical fluid obtained during routine Pap tests, scientists at the Johns Hopkins Kimmel Cancer Center have developed a test to detect ovarian and endometrial cancers.
 In a pilot study, the "PapGene" test, which relies on genomic sequencing of cancer-specific mutations, accurately detected all 24 (100 percent) endometrial cancers and nine of 22 (41 percent) ovarian cancers.
 Results of the experiments are published in the January 9 issue of the journal, Science Translational Medicine.